clerk/clerk-docs/CONTRIBUTING.md

 Clerk's documentation content is written in a variation of markdown called [MDX](https://mdxjs.com/).
 MDX allows us to embed React components in the content, unlocking rich, interactive documentation experiences.
 Clerk's documentation site also supports [GitHub Flavored Markdown](https://github.github.com/gfm/), adding support for things like tables and task lists.

+Clerk's documentation uses [`mdx-annotations`](https://www.npmjs.com/package/mdx-annotations) which provides a consistent way to apply props to markdown elements.
+This is utilized for various features such as [controlling image quality](#images-and-static-assets) and [defining code block line highlights](#highlighting).

 ## Project setup

 1. Fork and clone the repo